With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 It’s a beautiful city and there is a lot to see and do there.
 The city is famous around the world for its sherry and brandy production.
 The production houses are located in the centre of the city, which is unusual but makes it easy for you to visit.

 It’s worth booking a tour to see the production houses.
-This way you will learn how the sherry and brandy are produced as well as being able to try a few samples yourself!
+This way you will learn how the sherry and brandy are produced as well as try a few samples yourself!

-Jerez is also famous for its long-standing flamenco tradition.
-You will find numerous shoes on across the city which should be visited.
-Watching flamenco is an experience you’ll never forget and what better place than in its heartlands!
+Jerez de la Frontera is also famous for its long-standing flamenco tradition.
+You will find numerous shows across the city which should be visited.
+There’s also Arcos de la Frontera about an hour away, which is worth visiting too!

 If you thought Jerez was overlooked, then Huelva is a place that most people have little idea about.
 I had barely heard of it until my first trip to Spain!